AndriusT/cw_wl_GAN/README.md

 7z e data.7z
 ```

+The dataset includes samples of data used to train our GAN.
 To download the checkpoint files:

 ```
 cd ../checkpoints/